scottskinn/Coder-thoughts/README.md

 ## Contributing

 If you'd like to add anything, fork it and make it your own!

 ## License

-  MIT

   ![Github license](https://img.shields.io/badge/licence-MIT-blue.svg)

 ## Questions

-    undefined
+Reach out to me at any time!

 [scottskinn](https://github.com/scottskinn/)